samjd-zz/linkedin_ssi_booster/docs/usage-schedule-curate-console.md

   Art note: /art uses the most recent AI reply in this session as source text.
 ```

+The art avatar does not have its own separate persona graph.
+The FLUX prompt is based on the previous assistant reply, then refined with the active style preset, style system prompt, and optional realism hint / topic hint.

 #### Console Commands

 Console mode supports the following slash commands: